Chettappalam, Wayanad

 Chettappalam is a small village on Mysore Road between Mananthavady and Kattikkulam in Wayanad district, Kerala state, India.

 Ondayangadi Junction

 Ondayangadi junction is a busy town of Chettappalam area.
 The junction begins the road to Thrishilery temple and Manikanda temple, Anappara.

 Tourist attractions

 Chettappalam is a village with very big tourist attractions because of the sprawling paddy fields and the undulating hills in the background.

 Places of worship

-There is one Sunni Mosque, one A.G.Church and several temples in Chettappalam.
+There is one Sunni Mosque, one Assemblies of God Church and several temples in Chettappalam.